[Infographic] What is GitLab Pages ?

 After doing that, a free SSL certificate will be automatically added to your custom domain by Let's Encrypt.

 And you know what ?

-There are no bandtwith limits specified for a website hosted on Gitlab Pages.
+There are no bandwidth limits specified for a website hosted on GitLab Pages.

-Put in another way, hosting your site on Gitlab Pages is free no matter how many visitors you get.
+Put it another way, hosting your site on GitLab Pages is free no matter how many visitors you get.